hselimserdar/flask_json_chatbot/API_KEYS_SETUP.md

    - Try regenerating the API key if needed

 3. **JWT token errors**
-   - Verify your SECRET_KEY is set and at least 32 characters
+   - Verify your JWT_SECRET_KEY is set and at least 32 characters
-   - Check that JWT_SECRET_KEY is configured
    - Clear browser cookies and try again

 4. **Import errors for python-dotenv**